bilal-fazlani/zio-ulid/docs/documentation/index.md

 Parsing a string into a ULID returns `Either[ULIDStringParsingError, ULID]`.
 It can fail with following errors

-- `ULIDStringParsingError.InvalidLength` when string length is not 26
+- `ULIDError.InvalidLength` when string length is not 26
-- `ULIDStringParsingError.InvalidCharacters` when string contains characters which are not supported by [encoding](structure-encoding.md)
+- `ULIDError.InvalidCharacters` when string contains characters which are not supported by [encoding](structure-encoding.md)
-- `ULIDStringParsingError.OverflowValue` when string contains a value which is greater than 128 bits
+- `ULIDError.OverflowValue` when string contains a value which is greater than 128 bits

 <!--codeinclude-->
 [parse from string](../../examples/src/main/scala/Examples.scala) inside_block:parse_from_string